-This is not quite the touch of death from a legitimacy point of view, but it is definitely something you should know before you do business here.
+This is not quite the touch of death from a legitimacy point of view, but it is definitely something you should know before doing business here.
 Do not deposit more funds than you are prepared to spend because you may only withdraw what you win.
-The good news is the minimum withdrawal is £10 and LottoGo does have a verified history of paying out big wins to players.
+The good news is the minimum withdrawal is £10, and LottoGo does have a verified history of paying out big wins to players.

 Lotteries Offered at LottoGo.com

-LottoGo covers the biggest lotteries in the world including EuroMillions, Mega Millions, Powerball and UK Lotto in addition to a number of other national lotteries that have a history of providing big wins relative to prices.
+LottoGo covers the biggest lotteries globally, including EuroMillions, Mega Millions, Powerball, and UK Lotto, in addition to many other national lotteries that have a history of providing big wins relative to prices.

 |Lottery||Single Bet Price|